 Cerus has filed an opposition against European Patent Application Number 0790835 (EP 835 Patent) which was granted by the European Patent Office and which is assigned to The Trustees of the University of Pennsylvania and exclusively licensed to us.
 Cerus' allegations in the Opposition are that the EP 835 Patent, which claims a vaccine for inducing a tumor specific antigen with a recombinant live Listeria, is deficient because of (i) insufficient disclosure in the specifications of the granted claims, (ii) the inclusion of additional subject matter in the granted claims, and (iii) a lack of inventive steps of the granted claims of the EP 835 Patent.
 On November 29, 2006, following oral proceedings, the Opposition Division of the European Patent Office determined that the claims of the patent as granted should be revoked due to lack of inventive step under European Patent Office rules based on certain prior art publications.
 This decision has no material effect upon our ability to conduct business as currently contemplated.
-We have reviewed the formal written decision and filed an appeal on May 29, 2007.
-As of December 31, 2007 no ruling has been made.
-There is no assurance that we will be successful.
+We will review the formal written decision in order to evaluate whether to file an appeal.
+In the event of an appeal there is no assurance that it will be successful.
 If such ruling is upheld on appeal, our patent position in Europe may be eroded.
 The likely result of this decision will be increased competition for us in the European market for recombinant live Listeria based vaccines for tumor specific antigens.
 Regardless of the outcome, we believe that our freedom to operate in Europe, or any other territory, for recombinant live Listeria based vaccine for tumor specific antigen products will not be diminished.